ELeeAstro/Exo-FMS_column_ck/README.md

 # Plotting results

-A python plotting routine, 'plot_TP.py' is provided to plot the results of the simulation.
+A python plotting routines, 'plot_TP.py'and 'plot_flux.py' are provided to plot the results of the simulation.

 # Gaussian Ordinance values